 For more ideas of what to do in Louisville, read our article about the best things to do in Louisville.

 This is the biggest driving day on this Kentucky Bourbon Trail itinerary.
-O.Z.
-Tyler sits out in Owensboro, almost a two-hour drive from Louisville.
+Green River sits out in Owensboro, almost a two-hour drive from Louisville.
 However, there are few places to visit out this way, if you are interested.

 Morning: Stitzel-Weller Distillery.
 This distillery is located in Shively, very close to downtown Louisville.
-Take the first tour of the day to give yourself enough time to get to OZ Tyler.
+Take the first tour of the day to give yourself enough time to get to Green River.

-Afternoon: O.Z.
-Tyler.
-The distilling process at O.Z.
-Tyler is very innovative and a visit here is worthwhile if you want to learn about a unique way to distill bourbon.
-The bourbon and whiskey at O.Z.
-Tyler spend less time in the barrel than at most distilleries on the Kentucky Bourbon Trail.
+Afternoon: Green River.
+The distilling process at Green River is very innovative and a visit here is worthwhile if you want to learn about a unique way to distill bourbon.
+The bourbon and whiskey at Green River spend less time in the barrel than at most distilleries on the Kentucky Bourbon Trail.
 However, the spirits are further refined with their patented TerrePURE process.
 This is an ultrasonic process that removes impurities and improves the quality and taste, speeding up the refining process without spending years in the barrel.

-Note: O.Z.
-Tyler is located in the Central Time Zone.
+Note: Green River is located in the Central Time Zone.
 Louisville and the rest of the bourbon trail are located in the Eastern Time Zone.